DoctorTeeth/diffmem/README.md

 * Performance of the code is poor.
 The focus of this project is on providing a reliable, deterministic reference implementation, so I'm not going to put a huge amount of effort into speeding up this code.
 That being said, I'm sure some of the stuff I'm doing is clearly (to some people) ridiculous from a performance perspective - please tell me if you see anything like this.

 * It seems that starting with shorter sequences and gradually increasing sequence length as training error falls speeds up convergence, but so far it's been my experience that the NTM will converge if you just let it train for long enough.

+* You might see negative BPC because of the way I clip the loss to avoid log(0).